 - Do nothing now Only set the TTL or stale TTL. - Deliver Deliver the object to the client.
-Usually returned from vcl\fetch. - Pass Pass the request and subsequent response to and from the origin server without caching the object.
-Usually returned from vcl\recv. - Restart Restart the request processing for the object.
+Usually returned from vcl_fetch. - Pass Pass the request and subsequent response to and from the origin server without caching the object.
+Usually returned from vcl_recv. - Restart Restart the request processing for the object.
 You can restart the processing of the whole transaction.
-Changes to the reg object are retained.
+Changes to the req object are retained.